binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/README.md

 # Holistic InfoSec For Web Developers

-To access the training (which is now behind the book), head on over to the [wiki](https://github.com/binarymist/HolisticInfoSec-For-WebDevelopers/wiki/BinaryMist-Approach-To-Threat-Modelling) to get started.
+To access the origonal (now out of date) training which the book was based on, head on over to the [wiki](https://github.com/binarymist/HolisticInfoSec-For-WebDevelopers/wiki/BinaryMist-Approach-To-Threat-Modelling) to get started.

-The contents of the book that's currently under way is listed below.
+The contents of the book that's WIP is listed below.
 The actual book can be found [here](https://leanpub.com/holistic-infosec-for-web-developers).

 If there is something you would like to see included in the book, please [submit an issue](https://github.com/binarymist/HolisticInfoSec-For-WebDevelopers/issues) for consideration.